VIKRANT17565/VIKRANT17565/README.md

 ## 🚀 About Me
-I'm a Computer Engineer B.E. program third year
+I'm VIKRANT, Third Year(B.E.
+Computer Engineering) student at Thakur College Of Engineering and technology.

 skills:
 - Python